guichristmann/MedievalSim/README.md

 - [ ] User Data when creating account sometimes is not written to the Database (Added debug information).

+- [ ] Null user is created on firebase.

 - [ ] A fuckton of foolproofing.

 ### TODO